Immigration to Honduras: Republican era

 By the 1930s, the Arab community was the strongest economically immigrant group due to the undertakings of various textile or coffee businesses.
 Sinmarbergo in the 40s the German community in Honduras suffered a lot because at that time Honduras had entered the conflict in 1941, which caused the expropriation of German businesses throughout the country.
 However, from the 50s onwards, Honduras would again maintain bilateral relations with Germany.

 During the 1960s, a good portion of the Honduran population were Salvadoran immigrants and their children who, due to the limited space in El Salvador, sought to continue farming in Honduras.
 However, it was for this reason that the government of Oswaldo Lopez Arellano used them as a scapegoat for the economic downturn that Honduras experienced in the late 60s.
 This provoked the 100-day war in which several Salvadoran families were forcibly displaced from the country.
 However, Honduras and El Salvador would once again have agreements where the latter would accept open borders with its neighboring nation.
 The internal migration of Central Americans would continue to be seen as a result of the Cold War due to the conflict called The Central American crisis, being the largest group of these Nicaraguans.

 Modern day

-Honduras currently receives many irregular immigrants to its territory since it is a natural bridge between North and South America, many of them seek to go to the United States or Canada.
+Honduras currently receives many irregular immigrants to its territory since it is located in the southern isthmus of North America, many of them seek to go to the United States or Canada.
 In 2013, the census of foreigners in Honduran was 29,000 people.
 However, this statistics would drastically change at the end of the 2010s, given that in 2022 nearly 178,300 immigrants were registered in its territory.

 By 2023, the amount of irregular immigrants in Honduras more than tripled, with over 416,000 arrivals reported by October.
 Primarily coming from countries like Venezuela, Haiti, Cuba and Ecuador, most of these migrants use Honduras as a transit point to get to the United States.